Vasily Polenov: Studies and European years

 Vasily Polenov simultaneously enrolled to the Imperial Academy of Arts and to the Law University in Saint Petersbourg (1863–1871).
 Polenov studied under Pavel Chistyakov and was a classmate and close friend of Rafail Levitsky, a fellow Peredvizhniki artist and photographer.
 Their letters, which are now stored in the Polenov's House museum, are an interesting account of the many art exhibitions, movements and artists of their time.

 As bachelors, Polenov and Levitsky lived and worked together in "Devich'e Pole" (the name of the street "Maiden's Field"), in an attic of the Olsufevsky House (the home of Rafail Levitsky's future wife Anna Vasilevna Olsufevskaya).
-This house is illustrated by Polenov in his painting “Grandmother's Garden” (1878).
+This house is illustrated by Polenov in his painting Grandmother's Garden (1878).

 As one of the best students of the Imperial Academy of Fine Arts, he received the Great Medal for his painting The Resurrection of the daughter of Jairus (1871, Museum of the Academy of Fine Arts, St. Petersburg).
 This work was his first approach to a biblical theme for which the young artist had a deep interest.
 The price he received for this painting allowed him, along with other laureates, to become a pensioner (scholarship's owner) abroad and live in Europe at the expenses of the Russian State.
 At the end of the summer of 1872, Vasily Polenov crossed Germany and Switzerland before settling in Venice and then Rome the following year.
 His Italian stay did not stimulate him much, he lacked from inspiration and worked very little.
 Nevertheless, there, two major encounters happened and shaped his lifetime work.
-In "the Eternal City", he felt in love with the young Maroussia Obolenskaya who tragically died the same year of measles.
+In "the Eternal City", he felt in love with the young Maroussia Obolenskaya who died the same year of measles.
 However, Rome, has also been the scene of a fruitful and exciting meeting with Savva Mamontov (1841–1918), a rich entrepreneur, art lover and philanthrope.
 Together, in Italy, they were already planning to create a circle of multidisciplinary artists.
 The Mamontov's estate in Abramtsevo seemed to be the ideal place to set up some artists' studios and a theater.